freenas/freenas-docs/userguide/freenas_directoryservice.rst

 Troubleshooting Tips
 ~~~~~~~~~~~~~~~~~~~~

-If you are running AD in a 2003/2008 mixed domain, `refer to
+When running AD in a 2003/2008 mixed domain, `refer to
 <https://forums.freenas.org/index.php?threads/2008r2-2003-mixed-domain.1931/>`_
 for instructions on how to prevent the secure channel key from
 becoming corrupt.